elizazhang21/Courseworks-2017-Fall/README.md

-# Quantitative-Method-in-Finance

-Coursework (using Python & Matlab)
+# Coursework (using Python & Matlab)

+FRE6083 Quantitative Method in Finance
+FRE9733 Introduction of Derivative Securities